All ingredients are individually packaged, but our central facility

 Finish Topping and Finish Dish

-Add pork, seasoning blend, tomato paste, and ¼ cup water to pan and stir to combine.
+Add pork and any accumulated juices, seasoning blend, tomato paste, and ¼ cup water to pan and stir to combine.
 Cook until sauce coats pork, 1-2 minutes.

 Remove from burner and season with a pinch of salt and pepper.